sarojiniPanda/HOPE/_posts/2017-04-08-using-transfer-learning-to-classify-images-with-keras.markdown

 tags: [keras, classification, transfer-learning]
 ---

 In this blog post, I will show you how to _efficiently_ use deep learning to train an algorithm to perform object classification.
-This blog post is inspired by a [recent Medium post](https://medium.com/@st553/using-transfer-learning-to-classify-images-with-tensorflow-b0f3142b9366) that made use of Tensorflow.
+This blog post is inspired by a [Medium post](https://medium.com/@st553/using-transfer-learning-to-classify-images-with-tensorflow-b0f3142b9366) that made use of Tensorflow.
 I will adapt the code to Keras (version 2.0.2), and all code will be written in Python 3.5.

 I will assume that you are already familiar with the ideas behind convolutional neural networks (CNNs) and transfer learning, and will focus on discussing the details of my code in Keras.